Lady Gaga: Musical style and themes

 Critics have analyzed and scrutinized Gaga's musical and performance style, as she has experimented with new ideas and images throughout her career.
 She has called the continual reinvention "liberating", and has been drawn to it since childhood.
 Gaga has said that synesthesia, characterized by her seeing colors while making music, has played a key role in her creative process, explaining: "As I'm writing, it assembles in my brain, then through the recording it becomes a full piece of colour.
 Every song is a different shade."
-Gaga combines a variety of music genres, particularly incorporating elements of rock into her pop and dance music.
-She has also branched out into jazz and other non-pop musical genres.
+Gaga's music spans a variety of music genres, primarily pop, dance, electronic, and jazz.
+She has also branched out into rock, disco, Americana, and country.
 Gaga's voice has been classified as a contralto, with a vocal range spanning from B_{2} to B_{5}.
 She has changed her vocal style regularly, and deemed Born This Way "much more vocally up to par with what I've always been capable of".
 In summing up her voice, Entertainment Weekly wrote: "There's an immense emotional intelligence behind the way she uses her voice.
 Almost never does she overwhelm a song with her vocal ability, recognizing instead that artistry is to be found in nuance rather than lung power."

 According to Evan Sawdey of PopMatters, Gaga managed "to get you moving and grooving at an almost effortless pace" with The Fame.
 Gaga has said that she believes "all good music can be played on a piano and still sound like a hit".
 Simon Reynolds wrote in 2010: "Everything about Gaga came from electroclash, except the music, which wasn't particularly 1980s, just ruthlessly catchy naughties pop glazed with Auto-Tune and undergirded with R&B-ish beats."